Continuous Assortment Optimization with Logit Choice Probabilities under Incomplete Information: Model

 for some $\vmax > \underline{v} > 0$ with $\vmax > {w(0)}/{\int_0^1 (w(x)-w(0)) \dx}$.

 (ii) All $v \in \cV$ are differentiable on $(0,1)$ with uniformly bounded derivative, i.e.,

-\end{assumption} These assumptions are arguably mild, and allow us to obtain an instance-independent upper bound on the regret (Theorem \ref{th1}).
-If instead one is only interested in an instance-dependent bound of the form $\Delta_{\pi}(T,v) \leqslant C \log T$, where $C$ may depend on $v$, then weaker assumptions suffice; see Remark~\ref{rem:relax-assumptions-c-is-1} for details.
-The assumption $\vmax > {w(0)}/{\int_0^1 (w(x)-w(0)) \dx}$ is to exclude trivialities; without this assumption, the unit interval $[0,1]$ is an optimal assortment for all $v \in \cV$, and there is nothing to learn.
+\end{assumption} These assumptions are arguably mild, and allow us to obtain instance-independent regret upper bounds.
+If one is only interested in an instance-dependent bound of the form $\Delta_{\pi}(T,v) \leqslant C \log T$, where $C$ may depend on $v$, then Assumption 1(ii) can be weakened; see Remark~\ref{rem:relax-assumptions-c-is-1} for details.
+The assumption $\vmax > {w(0)}/{\int_0^1 (w(x)-w(0)) \dx}$ is used in Section \ref{sec:uncapacitated} to exclude trivialities; without this assumption, the unit interval $[0,1]$ is an optimal assortment for all $v \in \cV$ (in case $c=1$), and there is nothing to learn.